Orientation of piecewise powers of a minimal homeomorphism: Introduction

-For the first question, we obtain a partial answer.
-Given an aperiodic \ppm homeomorphism $h \in \Homeo(X)$, and given a minimal homeomorphism $g$ such that $h \in \Fgp{g}$, we can take the orbit number $o_g(h)$ as a measure of the `efficiency' with which $g$ witnesses that $h$ is p.p.m.
+Given a \ppm homeomorphism $h \in \Homeo(X)$, and given a minimal homeomorphism $g$ such that $h \in \Fgp{g}$, we can take the orbit number $o_g(h) := o^+_g(h) + o^-_g(h)$ as a measure of the `efficiency' with which $g$ witnesses that $h$ is p.p.m.
 Write $o_{\min}(h)$ for the least value of $o_g(h)$, as $g$ ranges over all minimal homeomorphisms of $X$ such that $h \in \Fgp{g}$.
-It is clear that $o_{\min}(h)$ is at least $m(h)$, the number of infinite minimal orbit closures of $h$; say that $h$ is \defbold{strongly \ppm} if $o_{\min}(h) = m(h)$.
+It is easily seen that $o_{\min}(h)$ is at least the number $m(h)$ of infinite minimal orbit closures of $h$; say that $h$ is \defbold{strongly \ppm} if $o_{\min}(h) = m(h)$.
 We can characterize the aperiodic strongly \ppm homeomorphisms using a notion of equivalence between the infinite minimal orbit closures.
-We say two compact minimal systems $(X_1,h_1)$ and $(X_2,h_2)$ are \defbold{(flip) Kakutani equivalent} if there are nonempty clopen subsets $Y_i \subseteq X_i$ such that the induced systems $(Y_1,(h_1)_{Y_1})$ and $(Y_2,(h_2)_{Y_2})$ are (flip) conjugate.
+We say two compact minimal systems $(X_1,h_1)$ and $(X_2,h_2)$ are \defbold{(flip) Kakutani equivalent} if there are nonempty clopen subspaces $Y_i \subseteq X_i$ such that the induced systems $(Y_1,(h_1)_{Y_1})$ and $(Y_2,(h_2)_{Y_2})$ are (flip) conjugate.
+The concept of Kakutani equivalence was introduced in the ergodic setting by S. Kakutani, then translated to topological dynamics by later authors (see \cite{Pet}).